utah-cs3550-fa24/assignments/hw3.md

   correctly generated.
 - Navigation banner is located only in `header.html` and never duplicated in templates.

-**Phase 6** is worth 20 points.
-It is graded on:

-- Form element on submissions page has correct `action` and `method`.
-- `grade` view defined and accessible from a URL
-- Submitting grades works
-- It is possible to submit an empty grade
-- Invalid grades (like the word "hello") are treated as if empty
-- After successful grade submission, user is redirected back to submissions page
-- Invalid requests receive appropriate error codes.

 **Cover Sheet** is worth 5 points.
 It is graded on: